greatislander/c2lc-project-website/src/activities/goal-based-sequences.md

 ## Tips

+* Kick off the activity with simple goals and encourage learners to either visit the giraffe or the lion first.
+* Once the learner have learned how to build a sequence to move their character on the screen, encourage them to reach harder goals, such as the pelican or the hippo.
 * Adult moderators can show the movements to help learners understand the purpose of the activity.
+* Once learners go over the trees, bushes, or the lake, or hit the crocodiles, adult moderators can pause the activity and talk with learner about debugging and modifying their sequence in a way that goes around those obstacles.
 * Learners can leave the pen down feature enabled to draw a line as they move between the steps.
 * Once a goal is reached, moderators can encourage learners to think about other potential ways to get to the same animal.
-* Animal sounds can be played once the learners complete the activity to celebrate and add excitement.
+* Moderator can mimic the sound of animal once the learners complete the activity to celebrate and add excitement.

 ## Skill Development